Homebuilder Barking Up the Right Tree with Guide Dog Donation

 As part of their training to help the blind and partially sighted, the guide dog pups and their walkers visited CALA Homes (East’s) Kinleith Mill development in Currie to help the young dogs get accustomed to new sights and sounds.

 The trip was organised by CALA Sales Advisor Susan Wynn, who has volunteered as a Boarder with the Guide Dogs for the Blind Association for the past three years.
-The role sees her assist in looking after the puppies from around eight weeks of age to one year old, at which point they are transferred to the Guide Dogs for the Blind Training Centre in Forfar to begin their specialised training.
+The role sees her assist in looking after the puppies from around eight weeks of age to one year old, using Dog Training Treats and specialized techniques to train the dogs.
+Afterwards, they are transferred to the Guide Dogs for the Blind Training Centre in Forfar to begin their specialised training.

 The upmarket homebuilder also pledged a £500 donation along with this list of Glucosamine products to the charity, to further support the puppies’ progression.